DS4SD/MolGrapher/README.md

 ### Model

 Models are available on [Hugging Face](https://huggingface.co/ds4sd/MolGrapher).
-They are automatically downloaded in `MolGrapher/data/models` when running the model.
+They are automatically downloaded when running the model's inference.
 The model parameters are documented [here](https://github.com/DS4SD/MolGrapher/blob/b855f21567afced54c6ab680654c88ae5a40ef14/molgrapher/models/molgrapher_model.py#L42).

 ### Docling Integration
 [Docling](https://github.com/DS4SD/docling) is a toolkit to extract the content and structure from PDF documents.
 It recognizes page layout, reading order, table structure, code, formulas, and classify images.